hueitan/javascript-sdk-design/README.md

 127.0.0.1 sdk.net
 ```

-Then you can access the page `http://publisher.net` and `http://sdk.net`
+Every website URL becomes accessible via `http://publisher.net` and `http://sdk.net`

 ### Developer Tools

-Use the web debugging tools from browser vendors when debugging your SDK JavaScript code - `Chrome Developer Tools` `Safari Developer Tools` `Firebug`.
+Browsers come with a debugging tools specific to every vendor.
+Obviously, these tools can be used to debug SDK JavaScript code - `Chrome Developer Tools` `Safari Developer Tools` `Firebug`.
 Developer tools also short for DevTools.

 > The DevTools provide web developers deep access into the internals of the browser and their web application.
 Use the DevTools to efficiently track down layout issues, set JavaScript breakpoints, and get insights for code optimization.

 ### Console Logs

 For testing expected output text and other general debugging, `Console Logs` can be used throught the browser API `console.log()`.
-There are various typeways to format and output your messages, find out more [Console API](https://developer.mozilla.org/en/docs/Web/API/console).
+There are various typeways to format and output messages.
+There is more on this issue discussed on this link: [Console API](https://developer.mozilla.org/en/docs/Web/API/console).

 ![screen shot 2015-06-15 at 3 50 23 pm](https://cloud.githubusercontent.com/assets/2560096/8155377/411fb24a-1376-11e5-98da-f71f8ed29bcd.png)

 ### Debugging Proxy

-Sometimes debugging proxy will give you a hand on testing your SDK.
-Debug traffic, modify cookies, headers, cache, edit http request/response, SSL Proxying, ajax debugging and more.
+Debugging proxy gives a hand on testing SDK in development.
+Some of the areas covered are:

+- Debugging traffic
+- modify cookies
+- Inspecting headers
+- Verifying the cache
+- Editing http request/response
+- SSL Proxying
+- Debugging Ajax and more.

 Here's some software you can try
 - [FiddlerCore](http://www.telerik.com/fiddler/fiddlercore)